jrusev/TelerikAcademy/git-commands.md

-`$ git pull origin master` // imports commits from a remote repository (e.g. on GitHub) into your local repo `$ git add -A .` // adds all changes (new, changed or removed files) in the working directory to the staging area `$ git commit -m "put your comment here" // commits the staged snapshot to the local repository.
-`$ git push origin master` // pushing commits from your local repository to a remote repo.
+`$ git pull origin master` // imports commits from a remote repository (e.g. on GitHub) into your local repo `$ git add -A .` // adds all changes (new, changed or removed files) in the working directory to the staging area `$ git commit -m` "put your comment here" // commits the staged snapshot to the local repository `$ git push origin master` // pushing commits from your local repository to a remote repo.

 `$ git status -s` // displays the state of the working directory and the staging area